-- 27-9.140-A. Pawn shops are allowed only on lots with direct access frontage on a major thorough farearterial.
-56 - 27-9.140-B. Pawn shops may not be located within 1,000 feet of an existing pawn shop or check cashing establishment convenient cash business.
+- 27-9.140-A. Pawn shops are allowed only on lots with frontage on a major arterial. - 27-9.140-B. Pawn shops may not be located within 1,000 feet of an existing pawn shop or convenient cash business.
 This separation distance must be measured as a straight-line distance between the main customer entrance doors of the existing and proposed uses or between the main customer entrance door of the proposed use and the lot line of the property occupied by the existing use, whichever method results in the greater separation distance.